-Margaret Pender, Owner, Trainer and Behaviour Counsellor of DogGone Right! shares her “7 Golden Rules of Puppy Training”!
+Margaret Pender, Owner, Trainer and Behaviour Counsellor of one of our favorite training facilities –DogGone Right! – is an expert at training Puppies.
+She has 7 Golden Rules of Puppy Training.

 - First things first –Keep it FUN!!
 Negativity will only harm the relationship with your puppy and can teach them that learning new things is not fun for them.
 Praise your puppy when they are doing something you want rather than focusing on when they are doing something you don’t like.

 - Set yourself and your puppy up for success.
 Until you are sure your puppy will respond with reliability, do not work in highly distracting or difficult areas.
 Start off teaching your puppy a new skill without distractions and once your puppy has reliably learned the skill, introduce distractions slowly.